mmaulwurff/autopause/Readme.md

 # How to use

-1. Load autopause.pk3, or add it to autoloads in gzdoom.ini.
+1. Load autopause-v*.pk3, or add it to autoloads in gzdoom.ini.
+Mind the version in the file name.
 2. Add this line to your autoexec.cfg:
 ```
 wait 1; ap_check